 These deadlines may be waived by the applicant if the project is subject to both CEQA and the National Environmental Policy Act ("NEPA").
-(State CEQA Guidelines Sections 15110 and 15224; see Section 5.04 of these Local Guidelines for information about projects that are subject to both CEQA and NEPA.)

-An unreasonable delay by an applicant in meeting the Commission's requests necessary for the preparation of a Negative Declaration, Mitigated Negative Declaration, or an EIR shall suspend the running of the time periods described in Local Guidelines Sections 4.03 and 4.04 for the period of the unreasonable delay.
+An unreasonable delay by an applicant in meeting the Commission's requests necessary for the preparation of a Negative Declaration, Mitigated Negative Declaration, or an EIR shall suspend the running of the time periods described in Local Guidelines sections 4.03 and 4.04 for the period of the unreasonable delay.
 Alternatively, the Commission may disapprove a project application where there is unreasonable delay in meeting requests.
 The Commission may also allow a renewed application to start at the same point in the process where the prior application was when it was disapproved.